julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

 summary of GEOMETRIC, so this page will focus on outlining the details relating to the NEMO implementation.

-The implementation of GEOMETRIC was done by providing a new module ``ldfeke.f90`` and adding appropriate calls and variables to ``ldftra.f90``, ``step.f90`` ``step_oce.f90`` and ``nemogcm.f90``.
+The implementation of GEOMETRIC was done in NEMO by providing a new module ``ldfeke.f90`` and adding appropriate calls and variables to ``ldftra.f90``, ``step.f90`` ``step_oce.f90`` and ``nemogcm.f90``.
 This was initially done in SVN version 8666, which is somewhere between the 3.6 stable and 4.0 beta, by